 What Is a Western?
 Interview Series: When Women Wrote Westerns

-As part of a series exploring the significance of the Western genre and the ways in which the movies shape our understanding of the American West, Autry Curator Josh Garrett-Davis interviews Professor Rosanne Welch about the women screenwriters of Hollywood and their contributions to the Western genre.
-If you're interested in seeing past interviews, visit the What Is a Western? series page.
+Autry Curator Josh Garrett-Davis interviews Professor Rosanne Welch about the women screenwriters of Hollywood and their contributions to the Western genre.
+This interview is part of a series exploring the significance of the Western genre and the ways in which the pop culture shapes our understanding of the American West.
+If you’re interested in seeing past interviews, visit the series page.

 Interested in learning more about the films and ideas discussed in the interview?